 As indicated earlier in this section, the population of Key Largo has increased slightly in the last decade.
-ESCi anticipates additional modest growth will continue into the future.

-According to historical housing data, most population growth occurred in the 1970s and 1980s.
+We anticipate that additional modest growth will continue into the future.
+According to the historical data of housing, most of the population growth occurred in the 1970's and 1980's.